Amit-Weiss/SpursTwitterBot/README.md

 # SpursTwitterBot
-A Twitter bot to break the bad spell and bring Tottenham Hotspur its first trophy in 12 years.
+A Twitter bot that tweets, in regular intervals, the days that passed since Tottenham hotspur last won a  trophy.

 ### What does it currently do?